cuba-platform/masquerade/README.md

 * .with() method.

 Groovy closures have a delegate associated with them.
-The delegate is given an opportunity to respond to method calls which happen inside of the closure.
-It allows you to use methods/properties within a closure without having to repeat the object name each time.
+The delegate can respond to method calls which happen inside of the closure.
+It enables you to use methods/properties within a `with {}` closure without having to repeat the object name each time.

 ```groovy
 loginWindow.with {